The following observation on Facebook reflects a common perception.

 Being good at accounting is not enough to become a successful accountant.
 It’s not enough if you want better clients, nicer clients, more profitable clients or clients who need more than simple compliance services.

 It’s not enough for accountants in practice; whether you work in a large firm, you run your own firm or if you currently just aspire to run your own practice.

-Beyond ‘doing a good job’ you also need someone (or you) to be marketing and promoting you and the services you can provide.
-This marketing and promotion activity needs to be client focused and not a turn-off.
+Beyond ‘doing a good job’ you also need someone (or you) to be marketing and promoting you and the services you can provide in an effective manner.
+That means marketing and promotion activity that is client focused and not a turn-off.

 And when you speak with prospective clients you need to be able to ‘complete the sale’ – to enthuse the prospect, to help them ‘want’ you and your advice and to be willing to pay a good fee for the privilege.